nelstrom/radiant-wrappits-extension/README.md

 Wrappits
 ========

+*This extension was rolled into the Radiant core for version 0.6.8.*

 Wrappits are an enhanced version of Radiant's native Snippets.
 This extension enables you to call a snippet as a double tag:

     <r:snippet name="wrapper">